Are Black Gums normal?

 While uncommon, Peutz Jeghers syndrome is a genetic disorder that can affect the pigmentation of gum tissue.
 Dark spots begin to appear on the face, as well as inside the mouth.
 This is typically diagnosed in early childhood when dark freckles first begin to erupt around the eyes, nose, and lips.

 Acute necrotizing ulcerative gingivitis, also known as ANUG, may also be responsible for the dark or black spots that can appear on your gums.
-ANUG is an infection that appears suddenly without warning.
+ANUG is an infection that occurs suddenly without warning.
+Typically, someone with ANUG will have bad breath.

 Bleeding gums may be one of the first signs that something is amiss.
 The tissue between the teeth may also appear red and inflamed.
 Dental pain may also be a side effect of this condition.